Marketplace overview

 • Impression opportunities (forecasted availability)

-• Pricing information for packages, if applicable
+• Pricing information for packages, central partner deals, and private deals, if applicable

-• For publishers: list of inventory packages
+• For publishers: list of inventory packages, central partner deals, and private deals

-For publishers: A proposal (RFP) can be requested through the provided contact information.
+• For publishers, a proposal (RFP) can be requested through the provided contact information.

 About the unified search experience